rednafi/rednafi.com/content/javascript/cors_proxy_with_cloudflare_workers.md

 returns a `Response` object with an error message and a status code of 400 (Bad Request).

 The code then checks if the request method is `OPTIONS`.
-The `OPTIONS` method is used in CORS [preflight] requests to determine if the actual request is safe to send.
+The `OPTIONS` method is used in CORS preflight[^8] requests to determine if the actual request is safe to send.
 If the request is an `OPTIONS` request and contains specific headers indicating a CORS preflight request (`Origin` and `Access-Control-Request-Method`), the function generates a response with appropriate CORS headers.
 The response headers include `Access-Control-Allow-Origin` to reflect the client's origin, `Access-Control-Allow-Methods` set to `*`, allowing any HTTP method, `Access-Control-Allow-Headers` based on the requested headers, and `Access-Control-Max-Age` set to `86400` seconds (one day) to cache the preflight response.